sunilbhargava511/Nutritionist/DEPLOYMENT.md

    git push -u origin main
    ```

-2. **Connect to Railway**
+2. **Create Railway Project & Service**
    - Go to [railway.app](https://railway.app)
    - Click "New Project"
+   - Choose "Empty Project" to start fresh
+   - Inside the project, click "+ New" button
+   - Select "GitHub Repo" to create a service
-   - Select "Deploy from GitHub repo"
+   - Connect your GitHub account if needed
-   - Choose your repository
+   - Choose `sunilbhargava511/Nutritionist` repository
-   - Railway will automatically detect the Next.js app
+   - Railway will automatically detect the Next.js app and create a service

 3. **Configure Environment Variables**
+   - Click on your service (it will have your repo name)
-   - Go to your project's Settings → Variables
+   - Go to the "Variables" tab
    - Add the following required variables:
      ```
      ANTHROPIC_API_KEY=sk-ant-api...